What Is It For You?

 My blogging friend, Emily T. Wierenga, award-winning journalist and author of 4 books,

-Atlas Girl: Finding Home in the Last
+has released her first memoir, Atlas Girl: Finding Home in the Last

 Place I Thought to Look.
 I was honored to read a sneak preview of the first two chapters before it was released, and now I am scarfing down my newly-arrived full-length copy of the book, and enjoying it.
 You